This story was originally published on March 11th and will be continuously updated in the coming days.

 Coachella Tickets Refunds

-As of the 10th March announcement, Coachella ticket holders will have their April tickets honoured for the new October dates.
-The first weekend will be on 9th, 10th and 11th October while the second will follow on 16th, 17th, 18th October.
+Per the March 10 announcement, Coachella ticket holders will have their April tickets honored for the new October dates.
+The first weekend will be on October, 9, 10 and 11 while the second will follow on October 16, 17, 18.
 Coachella’s sister festival, Stagecoach, has been pushed to October as well.

-As of 10th March, Airbnb announced its "More Flexible Reservation" suite of tools.
+On of March 10, Airbnb announced its "More Flexible Reservation" suite of tools.
 It’s a series of policies and incentives the company has put in place to make bookings and cancellations less financially burdensome in times like these.
 It rewards flexible hosts for giving full refunds and waiving the usual service and cancellation fees.
 Airbnb will waive the standard 3% host fee for new bookings through June 2020.